top of page

 1. How do you know it’s you?

-If your child’s emotion hits something primal in you — anger, fear, shame, helplessness — it’s likely reflecting an unresolved wound of your own.
+If your child’s emotion hits something primal in you, whether it's anger, fear, shame, helplessness, it’s likely reflecting an unresolved wound of your own.

 Ask: